 A Clinical Psychologist is an expert in human behaviour and mental health disorders.
-Treatment begins with a comprehensive assessment.
-The first step of therapy usually is to learn more about the condition.
+First, treatment begins with a comprehensive assessment.
+Then, the next step in therapy is usually to learn more about the condition.

 Everyone experiences anxiety in a different way.
 Understanding your own triggers, and how anxiety manifests in you will be the key to finding a resolution.
-Using this information, your Clinical Psychologist will work out with you an individualised care plan that involves strategies to bring the anxiety under control.
+Then, using this information, your Clinical Psychologist will work out with you an individualised care plan that involves strategies to bring the anxiety under control.